Aseel-Alnaami/jsTask/README.md

 This login page was built using a template from [Bootstrap](https://getbootstrap.com/).

 ## 3. `scrpt.js`
-This JavaScript file contains the logic to handle user interaction, including the login functionality.
+This **JavaScript file** It prompts the user to enter a username and password, validating the password with a limit on the number of attempts.
+It includes **JavaScript instructions as they are in the task**.

 ## Live URL
 You can view the live version of this project here: [Live Demo](https://aseel-alnaami.github.io/jsTask/).